Kirsten Storms Takes Leave Of Absence From ‘General Hospital’ Amid Health Rumors

 A post shared by Kirsten Storms (@kirstenstorms) on

 According to ABC Soaps In Depth, Kirsten Storms will be taking a break from General Hospital once again.
 The confirmation comes after some serious speculation that the actress could be seriously ill.
 Storms was diagnosed with endometriosis in 2011, and took almost a full year off from General Hospital back then.
 She also took a small leave of absence from the show in 2014 when she had her daughter Harper.
 Both times, the role was recast to allow for her story to progress without having to write her out.

 As of now, there is no confirmation of a possible recast for Maxie Jones in Storms’ absence.
-The reason behind the exit is also being kept under wraps and all that is being said is Kirsten is leaving for personal reasons.
+The reason behind the exit is also being kept under wraps, and all that is being said is Kirsten is leaving for personal reasons.
 Her status with the show will remain unchanged, which means there is anticipation that she is going to return at some point down the line.
-The duration has also not been discussed but it is being assumed that once details are ironed out, someone will make an official announcement for fans.
+The duration has also not been discussed, but it is being assumed that once details are ironed out, someone will make an official announcement for fans.

 There has been a lot going on in Kirsten Storms’ personal life over the last year.
 She married her General Hospital co-star, Brandon Barash in 2013.
-The two welcomed their daughter Harper Rose in January of 2014, which is the second leave of absence she took.
+The two welcomed their daughter, Harper Rose, in January of 2014, which was when she took a second leave of absence.

 Last April, news broke that Storms and Barash had filed for divorce.
-The reason for the divorce was unknown but irreconcilable differences were cited.
+The reason for the divorce was unknown, but irreconcilable differences were cited.
 Storms and Barash looked like they remained friends and have shared several photos of themselves with their daughter since their announcement.
 In fact, some of the most recent photos of Kirsten have been with Brandon and Harper.
 Fans speculated that something was happening with the divorce, but it appears that may not be the case.

 Sometimes I am really feeling my wardrobe.
 Feelin-it. #GH